-The marriage of Simon Barrow's sister to Isaac Levi - how did the Barrow & Levi link come about?
+The brother-in-law connection of Simon Barrow and Isaac Levi - how did this link come about?

 Notes: